Hire an Employment Lawyer

 Questions to Ask an Employment Lawyer

-Before selecting an employment lawyer, you should plan on meeting with at least a handful of qualified attorneys who may assess your situation.
+Before selecting an employment lawyer, you should consider talking to more than one qualified attorney who may assess your situation.
 Below are some of the questions you should ask before hiring an employment lawyer.

-What is your procedure for staying updated on the current laws and regulations?
+- What is the process for staying updated on the current laws and regulations?

-How much of my case will you actually handle, or which matters might you pass on to other associates and/or paralegals?
+- How much of my case will you actually handle or will it be passed off to other associates?

 Employment Lawyer Fees

 The cost to pursue an employment claim varies from state to state and from attorney to attorney.
 Most employment law attorneys charge a small consultation fee during the initial interview.
-Depending on the nature of the claim and other factors, an employment lawyer may offer a variety of fee structures, including hourly rate, contingency basis or, in some states that allow it, a monetary advance.
-In any case, it's important that you clarify the fee arrangement with your employment lawyer up front to avoid any potential misunderstandings later on.
+Depending on the nature of the claim and other factors, an employment lawyer may offer a variety of fee structures, including hourly rate, contingency basis, or a prepaid retainer.
+It's important that you clarify the fee arrangement with your employment lawyer upfront to avoid any potential misunderstandings later on.

 Contact an Employment Lawyer

 If you're feeling overwhelmed with an employee rights issue or wrongful job loss it can be helpful to consult with an experienced lawyer.
-They can answer questions about your specific situation and discuss how the local laws impact your potential claims.
+They can answer questions about your specific situation and discuss how the local, state, and federal laws impact your potential claims.
 Contact a local attorney to learn how they can help you demand fair treatment at work.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help